Ishan5hrestha/date-converter/README.md

 tarik = [2016,4,13,4]
 ```
 Variable gate gives date in BS and tarik gives the same date in AD.
 The 4 at the end denotes Wednesday.
-The AD date substracted from **tarik** date to find out the difference in number of days.
+The AD date that is to be converted is substracted from **tarik** date to find out the difference in number of days.
 This number is added to **gate** date to get the required date.
 # Output
 The output looks like this: